Keyboards were absolutely revolutionary for interfacing with a computer, but lacked finesse.

 By making a particularly large trackpad that also detects pressure, artists can directly use a stylus to input with a pen.
 This creates an almost same-as-paper feel that makes visual design very effortless.

-Also, by placing a variation of trackpad technology over a screen called a “digitizer”, the relative motion can become an absolute mapping to the screen.
+Further, by placing a variation of trackpad technology over a screen called a “digitizer”, the relative motion can become an absolute mapping to the screen.

-Because of the difference in hand use, touchpads and screens allow for “gestures”, which are pre-programmed movements that allow for extra functionality:
+Because of the difference in hand use, both touchpads and screens allow for “gestures”, which are pre-programmed movements that allow for extra functionality:

 - Swiping – reproduce a swiping effect with a specified number of fingers to imitate brushing something aside or scrolling through something (typically horizontally)